Rebecca Davies (CTA (P), PGDip., MBACP, UKATA)

 I am trained to work with a wide range of issues.
 I have a special interest in working with those suffering from chronic health conditions; eating disorders; individuals currently, or who have been, involved in abusive relationships; and trauma.

-I hold a Post Graduate Diploma in Transactional Analysis (TA) psychotherapy.
+I am a fully qualified, UKCP accredited, psychotherapist and Certified Transactional Analyst.
 Integral to TA are the beliefs that:

 1) people all have the same inherent worth;